Skip to main content

 How it works under the hood

 The terminal uses xterm.js for rendering and node-pty for the shell process.
 Each tab spawns a real pseudo-terminal (PTY) connected to your configured shell.
-Input and output stream over Electron's IPC bridge.
+Input and output stream over Electron's IPC bridge, and the PTY daemon handles robust session persistence.

-The FitAddon automatically resizes the terminal grid when the panel dimensions change.
-A ResizeObserver watches the container and adjusts the PTY dimensions so your shell always knows the correct column and row count.
+The terminal also leverages xterm addons, giving you access to built-in search capabilities and auto-run commands directly in the UI.
+A ResizeObserver and the FitAddon watch the container and dynamically adjust the PTY dimensions with layout fixes so your shell always knows the correct column and row count.

 note